19 and a half years, they still don't trust me to execute the programming format.

 I have said wonderful things about Mitt.

-I have said wonderful things about uh Thompson.
+I have said wonderful things about Thompson.

-Uh fact I just did.
+In fact, I just did.

-Uh but I I I've not come out and thrown my support to either or any one of these people.
+But I've not come out and thrown my support to either or any one of these people.

-Well, you know, I apologize if I'm reading you incorrectly on this one, Rush.
+Okay, well, you know, I apologize if I'm reading you incorrectly on this one, Rush.

-And um I know McCain and Giuliani have problems as well, but compared to Romney's record, they all look like Ronald Reagan.
+And I know McCain and Giuliani have problems as well, but compared to Romney's record, they all look like Ronald Reagan.

-And I'm not saying they are Ronald Reagan, but compared to Romney, uh they're the preferential choices in my I I have uh I I will admit to you, and I will proclaim and announce here for the first time that I have spoken to Rudy Giuliani since his candidacy was announced.
+I will admit to you, and I will proclaim and announce here for the first time, that I have spoken to Rudy Giuliani since his candidacy was announced.

 I have spoken in person, met with him.

-I have uh spoken to Mitt Romney.
+I have spoken to Mitt Romney.

-I have asked both of them specifically about immigration, because you know, if you're a regular listener of this program, you know how crucial it is on so many fronts to this country.
+I have asked both of them specifically about immigration because you know, if you're a regular listener to this program, you know how crucial it is on so many fronts to this country, illegal immigration in terms of border security, in terms of economics, in terms of social programs, a number of things.

 I have asked them point blank, and they have told me that they oppose any kind of amnesty, that they are going to secure the borders.